-With the 2016 National Association of Professional Background Screeners Annual Conference winding down, it’s been a whirlwind week for the entire ClearStar team!
+With the 2016 National Association of Professional Background Screeners (NAPBS) Annual Conference winding down, it’s been a whirlwind week for the entire ClearStar team!
 Now that everyone’s back in the office, we sat down for a quick coffee chat with two of our thought leaders.
-Below, Craig Caddell ( VP, CRA Solutions) and Kerstin Bagus (Director, Global Initiatives) recap #NAPBS2016:
+Below, Craig Caddell (VP, CRA Solutions) and Kerstin Bagus (Director, Global Initiatives) recap #NAPBS2016:

 Q: Congratulations to you both for nailing your presentations!
 What’s the #1 thing that surprised you at this year’s conference?